Mian Sharif: Early life and family

-Sharif was born in 1919 to Mian Mohammad Baksh, into a trader Punjabi-speaking family of Kashmiri ancestry in Jati Umra.
-Their ancestors migrated from Anantnag in Jammu and Kashmir.

-His Great Grand Father was Mohammad Bakhsh, Grand Father Abdullah, Father Muhammad Ramzan and Brothers Muhammad Shafi, Abdul Aziz, Barkat Ali, Miraj u Deen, Muhammad Bashir and Siraj u Deen.

-In 1939, Sharif founded a small steel foundry after selling his farming land.
+Sharif was born in 1918/1919.
+After the Partition of British India in August 1947, he and his six brothers migrated to Lahore and settled in Gowal Mandi.
+They set up an iron-melting furnace in Landa bazaar, Lahore.
+Sharif founded a small steel foundry on the Brandreth Road.

 He was married to Shamim Akhtar, with whom he had three sons.
 All his children became politicians, Nawaz Sharif, Shehbaz Sharif and Abbas Sharif.

+In 1985, he used his relations with President General Zia-ul-Haq to get his son, Nawaz Sharif, appointed as the Chief Minister of Punjab.

+Arrest

+In November 1994, he was arrested by Pakistani police for tax evasion of $2 million.

 Death

 In 2000, Sharif's family was exiled to Saudi Arabia by then Chief of Army Staff Pervez Musharraf.
 He died of a cardiac arrest in Jeddah, in 19 October 2004, at the age of 84.
 Sharif was suffering from chronic heart disease and underwent angioplasty twice.
 In 1982, he had his first heart bypass.
 His funeral took place in Masjid al-Haram on 30 October 2004.
 He is buried in Raiwind, Allama Iqbal Town, Lahore.